kudobuilder/kudo/keps/draft-0003-kep-cli.md

 ## Graduation Criteria

-If we found adaption in the community.
+If we see adoption in the community.

 ## Implementation History